sbernauer/breakwater/README.md

 # breakwater
 breakwater is a very fast [Pixelflut](https://wiki.cccgoe.de/wiki/Pixelflut) server written in Rust.
 It is heavily inspired by [Shoreline](https://github.com/TobleMiner/shoreline).

-It claims to be **the fastest Pixelflut server in existence** - at least at the time of writing 02/2022.
+It claims to be the fastest Pixelflut server in existence - at least at the time of writing 02/2022.
 ![breakwater logo](docs/images/breakwater.png)

 # Features
 1. Accepts Pixelflut commands
-2. Provides VNC server so that everybody can watch
+2. Can provide a VNC server so that everybody can watch
+3. As an alternative it can stream to a RTMP sink, so that you can e.g. directly live-stream into Twitch or YouTube
-3. Exposes Prometheus metrics
+4. Exposes Prometheus metrics
-4. IPv6 and legacy IP support
+5. IPv6 and legacy IP support

 # Available Pixelflut commands
 Commands must be sent newline-separated, for more details see [Pixelflut](https://wiki.cccgoe.de/wiki/Pixelflut)